san1718/P3G2-G2FLIX/README.md

 # Project 3: Are you not Entertained?

 ## Overview
 You have been looking for a series you watched long time ago don't want to forget what it was?
+Or planning to buy it later?
 This application will let the user search for the books, movies, tv shows, and snacks from the search engine.
 Create an account and save the entertainment titles you like and accompany them with a recommended snack of choice.
 As time goes by and you started to change the titles you enjoy, simply remove them from the saved list.